 Attendance is critical for this class.
-Most (but not all) Mondays you will be doing Negotiation Exercises out of class and attendance will not be taken.
-Most Wednesdays we will review the exercise from that week and discuss the technique and theory that you will thereafter be expected to apply in your future negotiations.
-For some days you will be assigned videos of guest lectures and will have assigned worksheets to submit.
-Attendance is taken only on days we have class scheduled (in person or via zoom) and when there is an assignment given in lieu of class.
-Since we usually only meet once a week you . . .
-CANNOT HAVE MORE THAN 3 UNEXCUSED ABSENCES WITHOUT PENALTY.
+Most (but not all) Tuesdays you will be doing negotiation exercises out of class and attendance will not be taken.
+However, submitting your negotiation results/Self-Assessment for that day's exercise will count as attendance on exercise days.
+Most Thursdays I will take attendance in class.
+Some days you will be assigned videos of guest lectures and will have assigned worksheets to submit that will count for that day's attendance.

+Since we usually only meet once a week you CANNOT HAVE MORE THAN 3 UNEXCUSED ABSENCES WITHOUT PENALTY.
 Any absences more than this will subject you to the procedures and penalties of law school Rule III.5(g).
 I am not authorized to excuse absences for any reason.
 The law school rules only permit the Associate Dean for Academic Affairs (Dean Sheila Simon) to excuse absences and only under limited circumstances.
 (Rule III.5 (f)).
-You will also be counted absent on any day that you are not prepared/haven't read before class.
-(Granted I won't know this unless there is a quiz or if you can't answer questions in class.)
+You will also be counted absent on any day that you are not prepared/have not read before class.
+(Granted I will not know this unless there is a quiz or if you can't answer questions in class.)

 All days that are designated as a "LAB" period on the schedule are reserved for you to negotiate if you wish to.
-PLEASE KEEP this class time on MONDAYS clear of other appointments, so you always have this time to negotiate AND in case of schedule changes or for makeup classes.
-I will always be available for questions about an exercise during Monday class times so feel free to email, text or call me with any questions then.
+PLEASE KEEP this class time on TUESDAYS clear of other appointments, so you always have this time to negotiate AND in case of schedule changes or for makeup classes.
+I will always be available for questions about an exercise during Tuesday class times so feel free to text first and then call me with any questions then.